kitmi/vite-plugin-i18n-translations/README.md

 - **extractTranslations**: Consolidates scattered component-level translation files by namespace into merged translation files during the build process.
 - **copyTranslations**: Copies consolidated translation files from node_modules directories to the application’s public folder for use at runtime.
+- **localeHotReload**: Enables hot reloading for localization files in your development environment.
+When changes are made to .i18n.json files, the plugin triggers a custom `locales-update` event via Vite’s WebSocket server, allowing your application to dynamically refresh localized content without requiring a full page reload.

 ## Installation